 In an unpredictable Twenty20 format, we encounter new emerging cricketer every season.
-There are new players appearing in every match proving their worth and then disappearing soon.
+New players appear in every match proving their worth and then disappearing soon.
 However, some cricketers have been performing exceptionally well in every season.
-They doesn't fade with time but are consistent and going strong every year.
-Let's have a look at those cricketers whose team color has changed with time but not their extra ordinary game in IPL.
+They don't fade with time but are consistent and going strong every year.
+Let's have a look at those cricketers whose team colour has changed with time but not their extraordinary game in IPL.

 M. S. Dhoni

-The legendary Dhoni is also a part of Chennai Super Kings since beginning of IPL and played for Rising Pune Supergiants when his team was suspended for couple of years.
-The wicketkeeper batsman has played 159 IPL matches and scored 3561 runs with an average of 37.9.
+The legendary Dhoni is also a part of Chennai Super Kings since the beginning of IPL and played for Rising Pune Supergiants when his team was suspended for a couple of years.
+The wicketkeeper-batsman has played 159 IPL matches and scored 3561 runs with an average of 37.9.
 It includes 17 half-centuries with a strike rate of 136.75.
-He ranked ninth in scoring most runs in IPL, which is a phenomenal achievement considering the fact that he bats at lower order.
+He ranked ninth in scoring most runs in IPL, which is a phenomenal achievement because he bats at lower order.
 All his other competitors are either opening batsman or bats at number 3 or 4.
-He is also second in taking most number of dismissals as a wicket keeper in IPL, just behind Dinesh Karthik.
-He has taken 102 dismissals that includes 72 catches and 30 stumps with a ratio of 0.67 dismissal per inning.
+He is also second in taking most number of dismissals as a wicketkeeper in IPL, just behind Dinesh Karthik.
+He has taken 102 dismissals that include 72 catches and 30 stumps with a ratio of 0.67 dismissals per inning.